kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 Current System

-* RM's are frustrated with the long wait times like the customers
+* RMs are frustrated with the long wait times like the customers
-* RM's don't understand their customers well as they calls are being sent to RM's randomly
+* RMs don't understand their customers well, as the calls are being sent to RMs randomly
 * The travel company doesn't have an online website for customers to find holiday and travel packages
-* RM's are not able to see their own profiles and progress
+* RMs are not able to see their own profiles and progress

 Proposed System
-* Customers create their customer profile by utilising the Profiler Tool on the Travel Companies Website prior to an Inbound Call
+* Customers create their customer profile by utilising the Profiler Tool on the Travel Company's website prior to an Inbound Call
 * Inbound Customers who call without making a profile will be asked for details by the Relationship Manager in order to create a profile
-* The new system wont slow down the call operations as customers with customer profiles will be prioritised over customers without one
+* The new system won't slow down the call operations, as customers with customer profiles will be prioritised over customers without one
 * The company is losing revenue and market share due to competitors, which is why they want to develop a new information system
-* Outbound called customers have not purchased packages with the Travel Company but have details in the system through Events/Profiles
+* Outbound called customers have not purchased packages with the Travel Company, but have details in the system through Events/Profiles
 * A booking can be associated to only one holiday package
 * A package is associated to only one Travel Company and only one Accomodation Company
 * Bookings are saved on the Customer Class but are made by the Relationship Manager on a call with the customer